citp/privacy-policy-historical/v/vl/vli/vlive.tv.md

 ### Where to Contact for privacy policy inquiries

-If you have any questions/complaints/consultations regarding the Privacy Policy, please contact Privacy&Security (privacy@naver.com).
+If you have any questions/complaints/consultations regarding the Privacy Policy, please contact Privacy&Security ([Contact us](https://help.naver.com/support/mail/popup/mailInquiry.help?serviceNo=1074&categoryNo=15743)).

 ### Coverage